 What is the difference between Devops vs Devsecops?

-DevOps entails close coordination between application development and operations teams throughout the software development process.
+DevOps involves close coordination between application development and operations teams throughout the software development process.
 DevOps teams have similar objectives, tools, and key performance metrics.
-DevOps attempts to make development cycles shorter, allowing for more frequent releases while retaining software quality, robustness, and predictability.
+DevOps aims to shorten development cycles, allowing for more frequent releases while maintaining software quality, robustness, and predictability.

-DevOps engineers strive to identify the most efficient technique to release application updates while minimizing disturbance to end-user experience.
-Because of the emphasis on rapid software delivery, DevOps teams frequently overlook security risks.
-Delegating security to the end of the DevOps pipeline frequently leads to the accumulation of vulnerabilities that endangers an organization’s assets, end-user data, and applications.
+DevOps engineers strive to identify the most efficient technique for releasing application updates while minimizing disturbance to end-user experience.
+Due to the focus on rapid software delivery, DevOps teams often overlook security risks.
+Delegating security to the end of the DevOps pipeline often results in the accumulation of vulnerabilities that put an organization’s assets, end-user data, and applications at risk.

-DevOps emphasizes application team collaboration throughout the app development and deployment process.
-The development and operations teams collaborate to implement common KPIs and tools.
-The goal of a DevOps approach is to increase the frequency of deployments while ensuring the app’s predictability and efficiency.
-A DevOps engineer considers how to distribute app changes as efficiently as possible while minimizing disturbance to the user experience.
-Because DevOps teams are often focused on maximizing delivery speed, they may not always prioritize the prevention of security threats along the route, which can lead to the accumulation of vulnerabilities that might threaten the application, end user data, and valuable company assets.
+DevOps emphasizes collaboration between application teams throughout the development and deployment process.
+The development and operations teams work together to implement common KPIs and tools.
+The goal of the DevOps approach is to increase the frequency of deployments while ensuring the app’s predictability and efficiency.
+DevOps engineers consider how to distribute app changes as efficiently as possible while minimizing disturbance to the user experience.
+Since DevOps teams are often focused on maximizing delivery speed, they may not prioritize the prevention of security threats, leading to vulnerabilities that can jeopardize the application, end-user data, and valuable company assets.

-Development teams started to recognize that the DevOps methodology wasn’t sufficiently addressing security problems, which led to the evolution of DevSecOps and this is the most obvious difference between DevOps and DevSecOps.
-DevSecOps was created as a method to incorporate security management earlier on during the development process rather than retrofitting security into the build.
-Instead of coming to an end at the finish of the development pipeline, application security starts at the very beginning of the build process.
-A DevSecOps engineer aims to make sure that apps are secure against cyberattacks before they are delivered to the user and that they remain secure at all times during app upgrades with this new method.
-DevSecOps tries to address the security challenges that DevOps doesn’t address while emphasizing that developers should write code with security in mind.
+Development teams realized that the DevOps methodology did not sufficiently address security issues, which led to the evolution of DevSecOps.
+This is the most obvious difference between DevOps and DevSecOps.
+DevSecOps was created as a method to incorporate security management earlier in the development process, rather than retrofitting security into the build.
+Application security starts at the beginning of the build process, rather than ending at the finish of the development pipeline.
+A DevSecOps engineer ensures that apps are secure against cyberattacks before they are delivered to the user and that they remain secure during app upgrades.
+DevSecOps addresses security challenges that DevOps does not while emphasizing that developers should write code with security in mind.

-The application security techniques used in DevSecOps are integrated into the whole build process from the very beginning of the pipeline.
-DevSecOps developers can make sure that programs are secure before releasing them to end users and subjecting them to potential threats thanks to this security-driven strategy.
-The application is continuously secured by DevSecOps teams while updates are being made, with a focus on safe coding techniques and solving complicated security problems where typical DevOps procedures fail.
+The application security techniques used in DevSecOps are integrated into the entire build process, starting from the beginning of the pipeline.
+DevSecOps developers ensure that programs are secure before releasing them to end-users, protecting them from potential threats.
+DevSecOps teams continuously secure the application while updates are being made, with a focus on safe coding techniques and solving complex security problems that typical DevOps procedures may not address.

 Devops vs Devsecops in specific activities